Skip to main content

 By Nader Durgham in Beirut

-The Israeli army bombed the town of Ain el-Delb, near the southern city of Sidon, on Sunday, killing at least 24 people, according to Lebanon's health ministry.
+At least 24 people were killed when the Israeli army bombed the town of Ain el-Delb, near the southern city of Sidon, Lebanon's health ministry reported.

 Following the strike, pleas for help were shared online by people still trapped under the rubble.

-Another attack on the northeastern Baalbek-Hermel governorate killed at least 21 people, according to a preliminary toll from the health ministry.
+Strikes also rained down on the northeastern Baalbek-Hermel governorate killing at least 21 people, according to a preliminary toll from the health ministry.

-The attacks came hours after Israel bombed Beirut’s southern suburbs, colloquially known as Dahiyeh, where rescuers recovered the body of Hezbollah leader Hassan Nasrallah.
+The attacks came hours after Israel bombed Beirut’s southern suburbs, colloquially known as Dahiyeh, where rescuers recovered the body of Nasrallah.

 New MEE newsletter: Jerusalem Dispatch